ClusterLabs/hawk-apiserver/README.md

 ## Configuration

-Pass `-c <config>` as an argument to give harmonies a configuration file.
+Pass `-config <config>` as an argument to give harmonies a configuration file.
 The format is a json dictionary with key / value pairs.

 The available configuration values are described below.
 If a value is set both in the configuration file and in a command line argument, the